sydrawat01/qrifi/README.md

   npm run build:info
 ```

 > Bundle info will be shown on `localhost:3001`.
-This will open automatically once in your preferred browser when you run the above command.
+This will open automatically in your preferred browser when you run the above command(s).

 - To see the app in prodution mode, navigate to the `build/` folder that is generated after running the above command.
 This will serve the production ready app to `localhost:5000`.